Go fishing and birdwatching at King River in Albany. This scenic river flows into Oyster Harbour at its northern end.

 Small boats can be launched into the river at the upper and lower bridges.

-Albany is about a four and a half hour drive south of Perth or you can fly there in just over an hour.
+Albany is about a 4.5 hours drive south of Perth or you can fly there in just over an hour.